IdiotDare/CM-VNW/README.md

 <html>
     <head>
 	 <div id="c1summary">
-	   <p>You literally don't have even 1% planned out, what do you mean by summary?
-Just, I don't know, remind yourself stuff first.</p>
+	   <p1>You literally don't have even 1% planned out, what do you mean by summary?
+Just, I don't know, remind yourself stuff first.</p1>
 	 </div>
 	 </head>
 	 <body>
 	 <div id="c1p1">
-	 <p1>There is a stickman in front of you</p1>
+	 <p2>There is a stickman in front of you</p2>
   <br>
 	 <a href="#surprise">"What the-"</a>
   <br>